 Variation in stocks is the net difference between movement of product into stocks and out of stocks in the course of the year.
 The variation in stocks of meat and meat products is usually very small compared to other items of the balance and is assumed to be negligible in this release.

-Estimates for domestic uses of beef and veal, sheep and pig meat are provided by Bord Bia.
-These include mainly human consumption both in households (retail) and services establishments, such as restaurants and bars.
+Estimates for domestic uses of beef and veal and sheep meat are derived based on the information provided by Bord Bia.
+These include mainly human consumption, both in households (retail) and services establishments, such as restaurants and bars.
 It is assumed that the amount of meat used for other purposes, such as animal feed, and losses are negligible.

 The estimates of per capita human consumption are derived by dividing the total domestic uses by the population estimate produced by the CSO.
 No account is taken of meat consumed while on overseas and cross-border travel trips.

 Gross indigenous production (GIP) is calculated as livestock slaughtering plus exports of live animals less imports of live animals, with all three items converted to carcass equivalent.

 GIP = Livestock slaughtering + Live exports – Live imports